samtay/reflex-todo/README.md

 4. Show new frontend app code
 5. Try adding a new feature, such as editing text
 6. Add active user count
+7. Add note about Requester typeclass and a GADT api

 ### scaling
 Some things will obviously change when trying to build an app that really